arjunmehtaa/CoinFacts/README.md

 </p>

 ## News Screen
-* Presents the top 100 latest news related to "crypto" and "cryptocurrency" to the user.
+* Presents the top 100 latest news related to `crypto` and `cryptocurrency` to the user.
-* Clicking a News Card launches its link in the in-app browser (in a separate window).
+* Clicking a `NewsCard` launches its link in the in-app browser (in a separate window).
 <p float="left">
   <img src="assets/screenshots/18.jpg" width="32%" />
   <img src="assets/screenshots/19.jpg" width="32%" />